ruby/TryRuby/source/articles/2015-01-01-try-ruby-version-4.md

   free spirit in which TryRuby was created
 - Since I have a C/C++ background and am switching to Ruby/Rails, I needed a small but significant Ruby project for my resume.
-  Since the original lesson content was brilliant stuff, working on TryRuby was a most enjoyable experience
+  The original lesson content was brilliant stuff, so working on TryRuby was a most enjoyable experience

 ### Changes